katieraby/northcoders-news-API/README.md

 This is where you will set up the schema for each table in your database.

 You should have separate tables for `topics`, `articles`, `users` and `comments`.
 You will need to think carefully about the order in which you create your migrations.
+You should think carefully about whether you require any constraints on your table columns (e.g. 'NOT NULL')

 Each topic should have: